Research highlights importance of training police to recognise coercive control and domestic abuse

 In December 2015, England and Wales became the first country to criminalise controlling or coercive behaviour.
 Since then, Scotland and the Republic of Ireland have introduced similar legislation.
 The Government defines coercive behaviour as an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.
 Controlling behaviour is defined as a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.

-Dr Jacki Tapley, from the Institute of Criminal Justice Studies at the University of Portsmouth, said: “Domestic abuse is rarely a one-off incident, although historically that is how it has been responded to by the criminal justice system.
+Dr Jacki Tapley, from the School of Criminology and Criminal Justice at the University of Portsmouth, said: “Domestic abuse is rarely a one-off incident, although historically that is how it has been responded to by the criminal justice system.
 We now have a better understanding of the nature of domestic abuse and rather than it occurring as the result of a loss of temper, we now know it is part of a wider pattern of coercive controlling behaviour, designed to undermine and isolate the victim.
 It is the cumulative effect of this ongoing abuse that has a particularly harmful impact on the victim and others in the household.

 “The findings of this study, together with evidence from an evaluation of the training undertaken in one force in 2020, demonstrates that targeted in-person training, supported by a force-wide strategy of peer support and continuing development, can assist officers to understand the reality and complex dynamics of domestic abuse, and identify the signs of coercive controlling behaviour.”